AndrewRussellNet/FNA-Template/README.md

 Building and loading other content
 ----------------------------------

 Other content should be built in some other fashion.
-It is not recommended to use the content pipeline bundled with the original version of this template.
+It is not recommended to use the content pipeline bundled with the original version of this template for reasons outlined [here](http://flibitijibibo.com/xnacontent.html).

 Distributing your game